yft22/sec-gate-oidc/libs/pcscd-client/README.md

 ***WARNING: trailer command can brick you scard/token.*** Writing a wrong ACL/keys will kill concerned block.
 Double, triple check your command on a single block/card before provisioning a set of cards.

-* **group**: [recommended] while not mandatory 'trailer' command are usually isolated in a private group, as they change access control and usually cannot be executed twice.
+* **group**: [recommended] while not mandatory 'trailer' commands are usually isolated in a private group, as they change access control and usually cannot be executed twice.
 * **blk**: [mandatory] with Myfare/classic block index should match the last bloc of a given sector/page with blocIdx modulo 4 == 3.
 * **key**: [optional] authentication key.
 When not provided trailer command uses default (0xFFFFFF) which should work with any new Mifare/classic card.
 After changing ACLs authentication key depends on your config.
 * **key-a/b**: [mandatory] The new access control key.
 Key-a/b should match a predefined key-uid from your 'keys' config section.
 Key-a/b are written with your acls bloc and will be required for further action on concerned blocs.